 - Provide opportunities for your kitty to “hunt” – move toys in a way that mimics the movements of a mouse or bird, use a laser toy or kitty fishing pole.
 Provide several minutes of stimulation with these playthings per day to encourage exercise and an outlet for your cat’s natural prey drive.

-- Provide objects for your cat to explore – cardboard boxes, paper shopping bags, a dripping water tap, or an aquarium with real fish can provide great entertainment!
+- Provide objects for your cat to explore – cardboard boxes, paper shopping bags, or an aquarium with real fish (safely out of reach) can provide great entertainment!

 - Provide appropriate surfaces on which your cat can scratch.
-Cats have individual preferences, therefore, providing a variety of scratching posts and surfaces in several different areas of your house is best.
+Keep in mind, cats have individual preferences.
+Consider providing a variety of scratching posts and surfaces in several different areas of your home.

-- Be sure there are climbing opportunities on furniture, shelves, and cabinets and access to several windows as cats love to sunbathe and watch birds, squirrels, and other small animals.
-Position bird feeders outside your windows where your cat can observe.
-You may also provide a cat tree (available at many pet stores or research how to build your own).
+- Be sure there are climbing opportunities and access to windows.
+Cats love to sunbathe and watch birds, squirrels, and other small animals.
+Position bird feeders outside of your windows for your cat to observe.
+You may also provide a cat tree, available at many pet stores.
+(Or build your own).

 - Provide several small meals per day and avoid free-feeding (i.e. keeping your cat’s bowl full at all times).
 If your schedule is too hectic to provide scheduled feeding, try purchasing a feeder with a built-in timer.
-You should also consider the use of an interactive food dispenser such as the FUNKitty Egg Cersizer by PetSafe easily found on Amazon.
+You could also consider the use of an interactive food dispenser such as the FUNKitty Egg Cersizer.

 - Training your cat can provide great mental stimulation.
 Cats, just like dogs, can learn tricks and commands.

 - Teaching your cat to walk on a leash and harness is a safe way to take your indoor cat on outdoor adventures.
 Be sure your cat always wears ID tags when walking outside and/or has a microchip implant.